Fig77/Calculator-React/README.md

 **To be added**

-* After = operation, reset when number is pressed.
+* After = operation, reset when a number is pressed.
 * Sign change on INF
 * Currently is tricky to add a negative to the right of the operation, that is noticed and will be handled.